coralproject/sponge/README.md

   4. on github.com, you should see a button to create a pull request from your new branch
   5. There will be public code reviews before we merge any PRs into master

-We will not accept commits or pushes to the `master` branch, as the latest version of master is automatically deployed.
-Any direct push to master will be reverted.

 ## Code of conduct